TOBAM-Group/mydoggy/README.txt

     license                     - Contains license information.
-    mydoggy-api                 - Contains sources of mydoggy api. mydoggy-examples            - Contains sources of mydoggy examples. mydoggy-plaf                - Contains sources of mydoggy plaf (the default implementation of api). mydoggy-site-skin           - Contains sources of mydoggy site skin. src                         - Contains sources of mydoggy site.
+    mydoggy-api                 - Contains sources of mydoggy api. mydoggy-examples            - Contains sources of mydoggy examples. mydoggy-plaf                - Contains sources of mydoggy plaf (the default implementation of the api). mydoggy-site-skin           - Contains sources of mydoggy site skin. src                         - Contains sources of mydoggy site. makefile                    - The makefile to build TransparencyManager.dll

 Usage and Installation
 ======================